Interested in introducing Executive Coaching in your organisation?

 This is something I have noticed before and I am ever more surprised at the continued absence of the increasing impact of behavior-related healthcare challenges and organisational engagement and innovation.

-Given that almost no one would argue that human effectiveness across a wide level of performance metrics is unaffected by the heath of the individual, why does it appear that organisational leadership approaches, development programmes and executive coaching seem to be failing to see the obvious?
+Given that almost no one would argue that human effectiveness across a wide level of performance metrics is unaffected by the health of the individual, why does it appear that organisational leadership approaches, development programmes and executive coaching seem to be failing to see the obvious?

 Human health is the foundational ground on which organisational output and effectiveness stands.
 It is not an optional add-on.
 If you ran an army would you ignore the basic facts that its nutrition, stamina, overall health and fitness is vital to success?
 I am guessing you would see the logic.
 Why then, when it comes to performing seemingly non - physical tasks and roles, i.e.. using the mind, do we not have the same clear thinking?
 The fit brain is more likely to achieve innovative, engaged, flexible, creative functions.
 Positive emotional experience is supported by good health and that is important for effective functioning.

 We have wellness programmes.
 Good.
 The business case is clear.
 But we still do not see health as the principal, non-negotiable, ongoing ground of organisational leadership.

 Any leadership and coaching programme that is not standing first on this ground is out of date in the context of the frontiers of behavioural science.